 However, within the world of concealment (the Matrix) evil can be ‘transformed.’
 There are basically two ways this can occur:

-- It is annihilated then re-absorbed into another form
+- It is ‘annihilated’ in one form then re-absorbed into another

 - It is unified with good and transformed